belayb/BayesGmed/README.md

 where $P$ is the number of covariates (including the intercept) in the mediator/outcome model but excluding the exposure and mediator.
 For the residual standard deviation, a half normal prior distribution with mean zero and scale parameter scale_sd_* is assumed.
 Currently, the user can only change the scale and location parameters.

 ## References
 -  McCandless, L.C. and J.M.
-Somers, \emph{Bayesian sensitivity analysis for unmeasured confounding in causal mediation analysis.} Statistical Methods in Medical Research, 2019. \textbf{28}(2): p.
+Somers, Bayesian sensitivity analysis for unmeasured confounding in causal mediation analysis.
+Statistical Methods in Medical Research, 2019.
+28(2): p.
 515-531.
 - Comment, L., Coull, B. A., Zigler, C., & Valeri, L. (2019).
 Bayesian data fusion for unmeasured confounding. arXiv preprint arXiv:1902.10613.
-- Imai, K., L. Keele, and D. Tingley, \emph{A general approach to causal mediation analysis.} Psychological methods, 2010. \textbf{15}(4):
+- Imai, K., L. Keele, and D. Tingley, A general approach to causal mediation analysis.
+Psychological methods, 2010.
+15(4):
-- Keil, A.P., et al., \emph{A Bayesian approach to the g-formula.}
+- Keil, A.P., et al., A Bayesian approach to the g-formula.
-Statistical methods in medical research, 2018. \textbf{27}(10): p.
+Statistical methods in medical research, 2018.
+27(10): p.
 3183-3204.

 ## Contributors

 Maintained by Belay Birlie Yimer of the [Centre for Epidemiology Versus Arthritis](https://www.cfe.manchester.ac.uk/), University of Manchester, UK.
 Co-authors: Mark Lunt, John McBeth, Marcus Beasley, and Gary J Macfarlane.
-Stan model defination within the package are based on Comment, Leah (2018) Causal inference with the g-formula in Stan.
-Zenodo.
+Stan model definition within the package are based on Comment, Leah (2018) Causal inference with the g-formula in Stan.

 ## Note

-The package is under devlopment.
+The package is under development.
 Hence, pull requests and GitHub issues are welcome.
 Any use of the package has to be done wth care.